 Finally, don’t forget to reread your entries.
 This step is a crucial part of making this practice work.
 This step also shows you any improvements you’ve made along the way.

-While journaling can undoubtedly help you deal with your mental health issues, it still does not come close to what professional help can do.
+While journaling can undoubtedly help you deal with some of the mental health concerns.
+It still does not come close to what professional help can do.

 Please do not hesitate to get in touch with your doctor if your burdens become too much for you to handle alone.